UnscriptedVN/core/README.md

 - Classes and logic for player data
 - Logic for build configurations

-### Why are some assets not included?

-Assets that are not to essential to Unscripted Core, as defined in the game license, are not held under the same license and must be treated differently:

-> 7. Only the source code files and assets associated with the Unscripted Core shall be distributed
->   on a given repository or project as outlined in the Mozilla Public License and Subsection 1.
->
->      a.
-Likewise, the Unscripted Story, image assets and background music must not be bundled
->      with the Unscripted Core as outlined in Subsections 3, 4, and 5, unless given explicit,
->      written permission from The Team.
->
->     i.
-If permission has been granted to bundle the aforementioned assets, the written
->         notice must be attached to the project and clearly labeled.

 ## Getting started

 To get started, clone this repository into a Ren'Py project or Unscripted mod in the `core` folder.
 The files will automatically be compiled with Unscripted.